timmyjose-projects/garvel/design/Scratch.md

      And a map containing mapping from groupId+artifactId+version to path (as String since `Path` is not serializable) in the cache.
 This is in binary form for performance.
 Whenever the cache is updated, this map will also be updated.

+    Algorithm for Dependency Graph:

+    1. The Dependency Graph will store the metadata of the dependencies of the project.
+The actual data for the artifacts themselves will be stored in the Garvel Cache (GC).

+    Note: For the dependency graph, the only `id` used is a monotonously increasing integer value.
+There will be a mapping from the Maven coordinates to the integer value that is persisted so that steps 2 and 3 can be undertaken.

+    2. When a build is triggered, the Garvel.lock file will be queried for.
+If it does not exist, this is the first build for the project - parse the Garvel.gl file and get the list of all the current dependencies.
+Create a new Dependency Graph (DG) and make these dependencies as the initial vertices.
+Then find all the transitive dependencies of all the dependencies, and populate the graph.

+    Perform Topological Sort (TS) to find out the ordering of all the dependencies.
+Report any cyclic dependencies as errors (for 1.0).
+    Then download all the dependencies in the Topological Order, and persist the Dependency Graph in the `target/deps` directory.
+    Finally, clone the Garvel.gl file as the Garvel.lock file (removing the old one).

+    3. i).
+Now, if a Garvel.lock file already existed, then parse both Garvel.lock and Garvel.gl, and compare the dependencies.
+    If new dependencies were added, current dependencies removed, or current dependencies' versions changed, then delete the Garvel.lock file, update the DG, and perform TS, and continue as in 2.
+Finally, persist the DG, and clone the Garvel.gl file into the new Garvel.lock file.

+       ii).
+If no changes were found between the Garvel.gl and Garvel.lock file, then simply use the DG, if it exists, perform a TS and get the classpath string to build the project with.
+If the DG is not present, then create it, perform TS for the build, and then persist the DG.
+Note that since the Garvel.lock file is present, this means that the artifacts are already in the GC.
+However, if `garvel uninstall` had been called previously, then this would fail.
+Therefore, even in the presence of the Garvel.lock file, we should query the GC to ensure that the artifacts are present (and if not, download them).

+    How the Garvel Cache works

+    The Garvel Cache structure is shown above, but in order to handle queries about available artifacts, a Mapping file will also be persisted in the GC root directory.
+If this file is not present, then all the dependencies will have to be fetched again (for example, as a result of `garvel uninstall`).